-Here at UKUSCAdoggie, we can help you find all the gear you'll need for your next adventure with your dog.
-Dogs are great adventure buddies, so why leave home without them?
-There are, however, just a few basic skills that should be mastered before you and your pup trek out into nature.
+Dogs are great outdoor adventure buddies, so why leave home without them?
+There are, however, a few basic skills that should be mastered before you and your pup trek out into nature.

 “Leave It & Drop It” is an extremely important command that should be mastered before you head out into the great outdoors with your dog.
 There are many things that you might come across that could be harmful to your dog, so you want to make sure you have this command down, especially if you’re considering participating in off-leash activities with your dog.
 Even while on a leash, dogs can be quick and sneaky, grabbing something you don't want them to.

-What are some of your favorite ways to get outside with your dog?
+What are some of your favorite ways to be outside with your dog?
 Many people love to take their dogs out on the water with them, and it can be so much fun!
 It can also be dangerous, however, unless you equip your dog with the necessary gear.
-Anytime you are playing near the water, make sure your fur family member is wearing a life jacket, regardless of whether he or she can swim.
+Anytime you are playing near the water, make sure your fur family member is wearing a dog life jacket, regardless of whether your dog can swim.
 Let’s delve into a little more detail about a few of those water-based activities....

 Dogs love stand up paddle boarding (SUP) and kayaking for many of the same reasons people do!
 SUP boards can be so much easier than kayaks and canoes to get in and out of for a dog.
 Dogs are less restricted on a SUP board and have more freedom to move around.
-With a bit of practice, training, and a good stable board, most duos can learn quickly and be out on the water in a few weeks.
+With a bit of practice, training, and a good stable board, most dogs will learn quickly and be out on the water in just a few weeks.

 Another water activity many people enjoy doing with their dogs is fishing.
-Dogs could quite possibly be the most loyal fishing companion you’ve ever had!
+A dog could quite possibly be the most loyal fishing companion you’ve ever had!
 With this activity, you want to start in a low risk environment.
-Begin by hanging out together while fishing from a shore, before adding a boat into the mix.
-Make sure you know where your dog is, and practice the different commands, whether you want them to stay in place and be tethered, or you are comfortable with your dog being off leash.
+Begin by hanging out together while fishing from the shore, before adding a boat into the mix.
+Make sure you know where your dog is, and practice different commands.
+Figure out if you want him to stay in place and be tethered, or if you are comfortable with him being off leash.
 Just be mindful of the area’s potential off leash restrictions.
 When you’re ready to move into a boat, you’ll also want to make sure to begin the learning process while in still water before taking your dog into a boat in moving water.
 As you transition to a boat, again you want to be comfortable with your dog’s placement in relation to you while fishing.
 Make sure your dog is in a safe place before a potentially big cast!
 Training will take time and several fishing outings before your dog becomes a fishing companion pro.

 Don’t forget that your dog has to go to the bathroom too.
 To avoid fishing trip interruptions when your dog just has to go, make sure to make stops to let your dog off the boat once or twice during a long day so they can go to the bathroom.
 Very importantly, make sure your dog keeps well hydrated, so take along plenty of water for him too.
 Even though you’ll be surrounded by water, one common mistake anglers with dogs make is to leave shore without an adequate supply of fresh water.
 Also, don't forget to pack a water bowl!
-Finally, we’ve got hats, sunglasses and sunscreen to keep us humans protected, but it's important to make sure your dog has some shade to sit in if you're dealing with hot weather.
+While we’ve got hats, sunglasses and sunscreen to keep us humans protected, it's important to make sure your dog has some shade to sit in if the weather's hot.